singuliere/enough/docs/team.rst

 Team
 ====

-The `securedrop.club` maintainers team is always looking for new members willing to help on a regular basis.
+The `enough.community` maintainers team is always looking for new members willing to help on a regular basis.
 If you feel like it, :doc:`submit a merge request <contribute>`.
 After it is merged you will be given credentials.